Jennifer Nettles

 Jennifer Odessa Nettles (born September 12, 1974) is an American singer, songwriter, actress, and record producer.

 Nettles is the lead vocalist of the duo Sugarland alongside Kristian Bush, and prior to this she fronted the Atlanta-based bands Soul Miner's Daughter and Jennifer Nettles Band.
 She charted as a duet partner on the country version of rock band Bon Jovi's 2006 single "Who Says You Can't Go Home", a number-one hit on the Billboard country chart.
 Throughout her career, she has acquired numerous accolades, including three Grammy Awards, four Country Music Association Awards, and an American Music Award for her work both as a soloist and as one half of the duo Sugarland.
 Nettles was a judge on Go-Big Show (2021–22).

 Personal life

 Nettles was born and raised in the small town of Douglas, Georgia, United States, graduating from Coffee High School and Agnes Scott College in Decatur, Georgia.
 Nettles married Todd Van Sickle in 1998; the couple divorced in 2007.
 On November 26, 2011, Nettles married her boyfriend of two years, Justin Miller, in a sunset ceremony at Blackberry Farm in East Tennessee.
 On June 18, 2012, they announced they were expecting their first child in November 2012.
 Their son was born in December 2012.
-Nettles and Miller were divorced in 2018.